-The peace of the Lord be always with you.
+PeopleThe peace of the Lord be always with you.And also with you.

 The Peace is then exchanged throughout the congregation.

 The service continues with the Prayers of the People, or with the Offertory.

 When this form is used for the reception of a priest from another Communion as a priest in this Church (the canonical requirements having been fulfilled), or for a restoration to the ministry, the service may be adapted as necessary, and the following question and answer are inserted immediately before the bishop's affirmation at the top of this page.